Skip to Content

 Propagation Piece Orchard is located at 20 West Mountain Road in Shaftsbury, where it meets Route 7A.
 They sell lots of apple varieties at great prices, as well as my all-time favorite cider donuts, mums, and pumpkins.

 The Apple Barn & Country Bake Shop has been a Bennington icon for more than 50 years.
-This a fantastic spot to pick up local apples, grab souvenirs to bring home, and stock up on specialty foods.
+It is a fantastic spot to pick up local apples, grab souvenirs to take home and stock up on specialty foods.

 The Apple Barn is located right across from Southern Vermont Orchard at 604 US Route 7 South in Bennington.